Inventory control is one of the key ways a business can keep its costs low. This in turn can lead to higher profit margins and increased sales.

 Getting rid of dead stock can be very difficult, but it is important to limit losses.
 Some of the most common ways to offload dead stock is through kitting, limited-time sales, internal store transfers, selling to wholesalers, or returning the goods to the manufacturer.

 Not all options are available to all businesses, so an inventory control manager needs to be flexible with dead stock.
+You can also find more customers for your products by listing them on an online marketplace.

 Going forward you should also try to avoid running into issues with dead stock entirely.
 The first thing that needs to be controlled is product lead time.